-Despite years of research showing strength training’s beneficial impact on endurance performance, it’s challenging to convince a client to take precious training time into the gym.
+Despite years of research showing the benefits of strength training for endurance performance, it’s challenging to convince a client to take precious training time to pick up some weights in the gym.
 Individuals training for marathons, duathlons, and triathlons can be some of the best and worst personal training clients to work with.
-They might be incredibly passionate and dedicated, almost to a fault.
+They might be incredibly passionate and dedicated, often to their own detriment.

 For years there had been speculation throughout the fitness world on whether it was beneficial or detrimental for endurance athletes to incorporate strength training into their routine.
 It was once believed that strength training and endurance training were counterproductive to one another, however, it’s now known that strength training has very positive effects on endurance performance.

 What They Fear

 Most trainers are still trying to fight the client’s fear of bulking up, creating more weight to be hauled through the race.
 However, the type of lifting needed for a triathlon program won’t produce more muscle mass but improve strength and power.
 These are two very necessary components.

 Another concern for many endurance clients is that strength training could reduce capillarization and oxidative enzyme activity, however, this has been shown to be untrue.
 It has also been concluded that strength training has a positive effect in preventing neuromuscular fatigue, which is a major contributor to cadence reduction.

 It is also important to consider that strength training will benefit sport and health longevity, improve muscular imbalances, bone health, body composition, and hormone levels.